nvtkaszpir/prusa-esp32-node-red-time-lapse/docs/Configuring.host.md

   - `node-red-contrib-ui-led` - web ui component
   - `node-red-dashboard` - web UI

-- accessing node-RED dashboard
+- accessing Node-RED dashboard
-  - go to address of the node-red and append `/ui` at the end of the address
+  - go to address of the Node-RED  (default port 8080) and append `/ui` at the end of the address

 ## In docker containers